Skip to content

 • runtime config requires private skill setups;

-• more clients require room for more clients;
+• more connections require room for more client identities;

 • Live Map may require a plan that includes owned hubs.